yashpatel5400/stats604-project4/notebooks/report.md

 ## Evaluation Pipeline

-With the processed data, we wished to produce datasets for cross validation that parallel the final test set, which was to be Nov 30-Dec 10.
+With the processed data, we wished to produce datasets for cross-validation that parallel the final test set, which was to be Nov 30-Dec 10.
 The most natural evaluation test, therefore, would be looking at the same timeframe across multiple years.
 We start by fetching *all* the data necessary to construct this evaluation task.
 In particular, for a window of Nov 30-Dec 10 2021, we would need Wunderground data from Nov 30 **2020** - Dec 15 **2021**.
 Note that how far we extend back is arbitrary (training could have extended for more than one year) and that we also need data 5 days beyond the end of the evaluation period, since for *each day* in the evaluation window, we predict the following 5 days min, max, and average temperatures.
 Therefore, we start by fetching this overall dataset:

 ```python